 Stitt Autobiographics is a pictorial record of the 50-year professional life of graphic designer Alex Stitt, who has been the hand behind many aspects of Australia’s culture since the 1950s, and has been described by Phillip Adams as one of the country’s most under-recognised creative talents.
 If you want to discover his account of the how, why and for whom Stitt worked for, then this book uncovers everything, including 1,800 illustrations, comic strips, storyboards and film title frames.

 Fonts have different personalities that can create trust, mistrust, give you confidence, make things seem easier to do or make a product taste better.
 They’re hidden in plain sight, they trigger memories, associations and multi-sensory experiences in your imagination.
-This book opens up the science and the art behind how fonts influence you and explains why certain fonts or styles evoke particular experiences and associations.
+This book by Sarah Hyndman—who has joined us for guest lectures at Shillington—opens up the science and the art behind how fonts influence you and explains why certain fonts or styles evoke particular experiences and associations.

 This selection of typographic design, edited by leading typographers A2/SW/HK, showcases more than 100 carefully selected contemporary designers, including the best examples of their current work, and also features an introduction by Rick Poynor.

 This legendary document of typographic creativity, after nearly fifty years of Watching Words Move, is now available for the first time as a trade book.
 New essays by top designers add value even for those already familiar with the original text.